 Biodefense and Infectious Disease

-We offer an extensive collection of infectious disease animal models that are available for efficacy testing of therapeutic antibiotics or antivirals and vaccines.
+We offer an extensive collection of infectious disease animal models that are available for efficacy testing of therapeutic antibiotics or antivirals and vaccines, including small molecules and biologics.
 IITRI also offers complete GLP-compliant preclinical vaccine toxicology programs and Animal Rule studies.
 We are one of the very few labs in the US that offers GLP-compliant BSL-2 and BSL-3 facilities for infectious disease preclinical studies using select agents.

 Our laboratory and vivarium space includes Biosafety Level 2 and 3+ facilities, fully functional with the latest equipment to conduct pathogenic agent studies.
 We are registered with the CDC and USDA for possession and use of select agents and toxins.
 In addition, we have the distinction of being one of only two non-government laboratories that operates a Department of the Army approved Biological Surety Program.